 How to Make your Baby Food

 So I think this part is way better explained by video.
 No, I’m not working with her or receiving a commission, I just really find this video helpful and thoroughly explained, and I think you will too.
+She also talks about how to store homemade baby food, so make sure to check it out.

 - Always feed your baby with a bib!
 It can be very messy.